Happy Holidays or Holiday Heachache?

 As we head full swing into the holiday season, with all its hustle and bustle, it is easy to get caught up and lost in our list of things to do, our events and activities to go to.
 We may get so busy just going, that we don’t even realize that we are not enjoying ourselves.

 In America, especially, there is huge cultural pressure to do so much.
-I mean, this is
+I mean,

 For the rest of the story, CLICK here: 6 steps to define your priorities this holiday season

 Doing my research again, for my grandkids, and I came across the Rainbow Loom.
 Now if you look on the wrist of my grandkids at any given time, chances are you will find a bracelet or hair band or rubber band.
 So when I heard about the Rainbow Loom, I knew I had found a goldmine for a perfect Christmas present.
 And for a price under $20!